United Kingdom UK Transit Visa (DATV / Visitor in Transit)

 Frequently Asked Questions

-Do I need a transit visa if I have a Standard Visitor visa?
+Do I need a UK transit visa or am I just staying at the airport?

 Apply for UK Transit Visa (DATV / Visitor in Transit)